Skip to content

 A Mix of Affordable Rental Housing for Low-Income Working Families and Permanent Supportive Rental Housing for Special Needs Homeless Families, Single Adults and Seniors

-Glenmore Manor Apartments, HDFC will provide a mix of 233 units of affordable, rental supportive housing paired with wrap-around services for special needs formerly homeless adults and very low-income working families and seniors.
+Glenmore Manor Apartments, HDFC will provide a mix of 233 units of affordable, rental supportive housing paired with wrap-around services for formerly homeless and low-income single adults, families, and seniors.

 Glenmore Manor Apartments’ Mission Statement